FRC1257/robotics-training/docs/1-Basics/3-Pneumatics.md

 Pneumatic components provide a strong complement to motors and gearboxes for various actuations.
 Once again, it is our job as programmers to convert the commands of the drive team into physical movement on the robot.

 Reasons to use pneumatics over motors include simplicity, ruggedness, and consistent, fast actuations.
 However, a disadvantage would be the time it takes to compress air.
-Actuations will also either be all the way in, or all the way out--this is a consequence of simplicity.
-This concept should be made more clear in the **Examples** section below.
+Actuations will also either be all the way in, or all the way out -- this is a consequence of simplicity.
+This concept should be made more clear in the [Example](#Example) section below.

 ## Components